 Let’s be sensible.
 We don’t like to waste food, cheese in this case, but we always are forgetful.

-By that mean, If there is clearly mold inside the unopened package of gorgonzola, don’t eat it.
-Chances are, these microscopic bad boys could be very likely already contaminated the cheese during the process.
-You should discard it.
+If there is clearly mold inside an unopened package of gorgonzola, don’t eat it.
+Chances are, these microscopic bad boys could be very likely already contaminated the different part of the cheese.
+Until you can notice them with naked eyes, you should discard it.

-For soft runny cheeses like brie and camembert, if you see some unnatural mold growing on it like the image above, you should throw them away.
+For soft runny cheeses like brie and camembert, if you see some unnatural mold growing on it like the image above, toss it, and never try to salvage them.
+Likewise for cream cheese spoilage.

-If you store your cheese properly in the fridge, it can last for a couple of good weeks.
+If you store your gorgonzola properly in the fridge, it can last for a couple of good weeks.

 Past Expiration Date

-In common sense, it should be discarded for perishable food like cheese that after the expiry date.
-Besides, gorgonzola is not as hard and dried like the parmesan (read comparison) which has a better shelf life.
+In all sense for moisty perishable food like gorgonzola cheese, food safety is not something to take on lightly.
+It should be discarded if past the expiry date.
+In comparison, gorgonzola is not as hard and dried as the parmesan (read Gorgonzola vs Parmesan) which has a better shelf life.

-That’s to say, most of the time the cheese is still good to eat even past the best-by date.
+That’s to say, most of the time the cheese is still good to eat even past the best-by date a little.
 It also depends on how you store them.
 What you need to do is to check for any weird looking mold, off smell and texture.
 Otherwise, you are good.

 What if you want to store them for later use, slightly longer than a few weeks?
 Guess what, just freeze it.